lisanneblok/lisanneblok.github.io/_posts/2026-06-13-Usable-Science.md

 </figure>

 ## Usable science
 Last week, I attended a conference on "usable" sea level projections.
 The conference was attended by a range of practitioners (translators of science to local communities and councils), scientists, and NGO's.
 It started off as a large conference with the authors of the International Panel of Climate Change report, but quickly raised questions on how this science could be presented.
-The scientists quickly understood that "low confidence, high likelihood", and a unlikely worst-case scenario, might also be confusing to us.
+The scientists quickly understood that "low confidence, high likelihood", and an unlikely worst-case scenario, might also be confusing to us.
 The real questions arised: what complexity, and how much detail, should be included to inform policy-makers?

 <div style="clear:both"></div>